 The problem

-You know AI is changing business.
-You see the headlines.
-But it's hard to know what your competitors are actually doing with it.
+You see the AI headlines.
+You know something is shifting.
+But you can't tell what your competitors are actually doing with it.
+That makes it impossible to respond.

 The AI adoption curve has accelerated